Up to 60% off sofas & mattresses — limited‑time deals.

 Mattress Type Height Verified comfort layers Cooling elements Available sizes My feel read Notes from testing

-Premier Memory Foam Mattress Memory foam 8" 2" Comfort MD memory foam; 6" HD polyurethane base foam 3D circular knit cover (breathable feel) Twin, Twin XL, Full, Queen, King, Cal King, Split King Medium-firm Best as a straightforward, low-fuss foam baseline
+Premier Memory Foam Mattress Memory foam 8" 2" Comfort MD plush memory foam; 6" high-density polyurethane base foam Premium 3D circular knit cover Twin, Twin XL, Full, Queen, King, Cal King, Split King Medium-firm Firmest and simplest feel in this group

-ORIGIN GelCare Memory foam 9" 1.5" Comfort MD memory foam; 1" ventilated GelCare memory foam Ventilated GelCare layer Twin, Twin XL, Full, Queen, King, Cal King Medium to medium-firm A more “even” feel than the plush models
+ORIGIN GelCare Memory foam 9" 1.5" Comfort MD memory foam; 1" ventilated GelCare memory foam Ventilated GelCare layer Twin, Twin XL, Full, Queen, King, Cal King Medium to medium-firm Most even feel between thin and plush

-DISCOVERY GelCare Memory foam 11" 1" ventililated Comfort MD memory foam; 2" GelCare memory foam Breathable circular knit cover; ventilated top layer Twin, Twin XL, Full, Queen, King, Cal King Medium-plush Best blend of cushion + support in this group
+DISCOVERY GelCare Memory foam 11" 1" ventilated Comfort MD memory foam; 2" GelCare memory foam Breathable circular knit cover; ventilated top layer Twin, Twin XL, Full, Queen, King, Cal King Medium-plush Best balance of cushion and control

 How We Tested It